vishwanath79/noteslearner/README.md

 # Notes Learner

 A modern web application for learning through spaced repetition of knowledge nuggets.
 Built with Next.js, TypeScript, and Tailwind CSS.
+Built this to add a lightweight knowledge base for my own use.

 ## Features

-- 📚 Learn mode with interactive flashcards
+- 📚 Learn mode with flashcards
 - 🔄 Review mode for spaced repetition
 - 📊 Progress tracking and statistics
 - ⚡ Keyboard shortcuts for quick navigation